Deputy dragged by car released from hospital

 Conway County Deputy Sheriff Josh Harrison was released from the hospital on Sunday night following injuries he sustained while attempting to make an arrest on Highway 9 at Center Ridge on Sunday, Conway County Sheriff Mike Smith announced in a news release.

-Paramedics transported Harrison to St. Vincent Morrilton Hospital after he was dragged 12 feet by a car after the driver sped off when Harrison attempted to remove him from the vehicle, the news release read.
-Harrison received treatment for abrasions and cuts, as well as an MRI “to determine the seriousness of a concussion,” per the news release.
+Paramedics transported Harrison to St. Vincent Morrilton Hospital after he was dragged 12 feet by a car after the driver sped off when Harrison attempted to remove him from the vehicle, Smith said.
+Harrison received treatment for abrasions and cuts, as well as an MRI “to determine the seriousness of a concussion,” Smith said in the release.

 “Earlier Sunday afternoon, [Harrison had] attempted to make a traffic stop on the same vehicle when the driver failed to stop,” the news release read.
 “A pursuit into Van Buren County ended when the deputy lost sight of the car.
 Later, after Harrison had returned to Center Ridge, the driver also returned to Center Ridge and Harrison attempted to stop it for a second time.”